guyining/hkucompgame/README.md

 - eightDoor()  		//Check if a player get eight door card.
 Win the game.
 ### 3.3 Dynamic memory management
 - deck()  	 	//memory the card left in the deck
-- playercard() 		//memory the card in player1's hand
+- playercard() 		//memory the card in player's hand
 - Playerdoor()   	//memory the door opened by player
 ### 3.4 File input/output (e.g., for loading/saving game status)
 - Profile.txt		//Store the profile